-Wool has the natural ability to breathe and can absorb up to 35% of its own weight in moisture due to its hydrophilic core.
-This is then naturally released as vapour in to the air and provides comfort from perspiration.
+- Wool can ‘breathe’, absorbing up to 35% of its own weight in moisture during exertion, which is then moved away from the skin and naturally released as vapour into the air

-Wool will absorb moisture, reducing sweat on the body, this in turn reduces the amount of resulting body odour, caused by sweat and its contact with any bacteria on the skin.
+- By absorbing moisture and keeping skin dry, wool reduces the amount of body odour that is caused by sweat and its contact with any bacteria on the body

-While synthetic clothes have to be washed regularly, wool can easily be freshened up through airing out as wool does not retain odours.
+- While synthetic clothes have to be washed regularly, wool can easily be freshened up through airing out as it does not retain odours.

-These odour resistance properties of wool make it an ideal fibre for next to skin products such as underwear, socks, base layers or t-shirts.
-Consumers can feel comfortable being active outdoors, playing sports and just spending long days at work or travelling without the risk of starting to smell.
+The odour resistant properties of wool make it an ideal fibre for next-to-skin products such as underwear, socks, base layers or t-shirts.
+The public can feel comfortable in woollen garments while being active outdoors, playing sports, and simply spending long days at work or travelling, without worrying about the risk that their clothing will start to smell.